There are many Beitou hot spring experiences that you can enjoy while spending a day in Beitou, a popular day-trip

-Since many people uses the hot spring, it is important that you follow these rules to keep yourself clean and also the pools clean.
+Since many people use the hot spring, you must follow these rules to keep yourself and the pools clean.

 And by now you must be thinking, am I going to be naked in the hot spring with other people?
 The answer is yes.

-Public hot springs are divided into men and women areas.
-Unless the hot spring specified, you always go into the hot spring without your clothes.
+Public hot springs are divided into men’s and women’s areas.
+Unless the hot spring is specified, you always go into the hot spring without your clothes.

-It might feel weird walking around naked or being in the pool naked with strangers and you might feel you need to cover yourself.
-But honestly, nobody really cares and everyone does the same thing.
+It might feel weird walking around naked or being in the pool naked with strangers, and you might feel you need to cover yourself.
+But honestly, nobody cares, and everyone does the same thing.
 Don’t let this small detail deter you from experiencing the hot springs.

 General rules for using hot springs